Financial Statements

 Governance & Compensation

-Executive Director compensation is approximately $142,465, which is consistent with nonprofit sector norms.
+Executive Director compensation is $142,465.
 Board members serve in a volunteer capacity.
-The organization maintains strong governance policies, including conflict of interest and whistleblower protections.
+The organization maintains governance policies, including conflict of interest and whistleblower protections.

 Compliance & Operations

 The Foundation conducts no political campaign or lobbying activity and has no foreign operations.
-An independent financial audit is conducted annually, and the organization demonstrates strong compliance and transparency practices.
+An independent financial audit is conducted annually.

 ↑ Back to the documents table